 Shanghai.
 It’s probably my favorite large city that I’ve been able to visit so far (granted, the large city list is not a long list).
-So I thought I would take a few moments and share some of the pictures I’ve taken in this city and some of the experiences I’ve had there.
+So I thought I would take a few moments and share some of the pictures I’ve taken in this city and some my favorite places there.

-I’d like to start with probably the most famous Shanghai Attraction: The Bund.
+The Bund.
 This is probably one of the most iconic and recognizable city skylines in existence today.
 It’s also a great way to spend an evening, just walking around the walkway enjoying the view.
 But don’t think the only view is out over the water, if you turn around and check out some of the buildings that line Zhongshan East road you will see some really impressive architecture, which they illuminate at night.
-Additionally, if and when you get tired of the view just hop across the water (using the subway, ferry, or taxi) and check out the view from the top of the Oriental Pearl Tower.
+Additionally, if and when you get tired of the view just hop across the water (using the subway, ferry, taxi, or by pressing up and jump together) and check out the view from the top of the Oriental Pearl Tower.

 I’ve found that dusk is the best time to get there (as with most photography the golden hour usually yields the best pictures).
 Once it gets dark the Oriental Pearl Tower has a light show every hour – they also play music, but you have to be at the tower to hear it.
 I also particularly like the surrounding buildings which have TV screens built into the side of the building so that it can display messages to people across the river on the walkway.
 The one downside to this location is that you may find yourself constantly being hounded by people offering “massages”, which gets really annoying but if you ignore them then they will eventually give up and go away.
 Once you check out the view from the Bund how across the river and buy a ticket to get to the top of the Oriental Pearl Tower.
 It’s a revolving tower that offers a great view of the city and particularly of the river.
 The view is totally worth the cost of the ticket to get in.